zahradnik-io/youtube-scripts/Projects/ideas.md

 - Microservices
 - How does Modbus work?
 - Specification vs. implementation.
 How devices behave in the wild?
 Modbus example.
+- Perils of managing huge open-source projects.
+Influx of PRs, not enough reviewers - Home Assistant, edX

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?